Ten Things to Consider Before Employing a Nanny

 NB: If you search Nanny Salary Index online, you’ll find a yearly guide that shares average salary data across the country.

-We suggest families offer a gross pay range that allows you to offer a pay rate dependent on skills, experience and qualifications.
+We suggest families offer a gross pay range that allows you to provide a pay rate dependent on the potential nanny’s skills, experience, and qualifications.

 NB: During the process, don’t get sucked into agreeing on a pay rate based on net pay.
-It can expose you to additional costs dependent on the nanny’s tax code.
+You may be exposed to additional costs depending on the nanny’s tax code.
 Keep the conversation in gross terms to avoid surprises.

 Paying your nanny quiz banner square banner